 Not including savings in your budget plan is another mistake which happens a lot!

-When people are writing budgets and listing their expenses, they can often forget to include savings.
+When people are writing a budgeting strategy and listing their expenses, they can often forget to include savings.
 This is mostly because they are a self-imposed ‘bill’ rather than a payout to a company.

 But it is incredibly important to account for savings when building your budget, otherwise you may find yourself suffering at the hands of debt, should a large expense occur.